Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Looking west towards a distant Torghatten – the ‘hole in the mountain’ ©Lifejourney4two

-Wooden steps descend to a rock-strewn floor to start the traverse of the 160m length of the hole.
-Exiting the hole at the western end, and as we arrived late afternoon, we were able to watch the sun’s setting rays over the many nearby islands.
+Wooden steps descend to a rock-strewn floor to start the 160-meter traverse of the hole.
+Exiting the hole at the western end, and arriving late afternoon, we were able to watch the sun’s setting rays over the many nearby islands.

 Torghatten-at-sunset